lehoanganhtai13/multi-bank-analytics/README.md

         - In `CustomUserSerializer`, we're using `ModelSerializer` which will automatically create fields based on the `User` model.
 We're including the password field in `extra_kwargs` with `'write_only': True` to ensure that the password can't be read.
 The `create` method is overridden to ensure that the password is hashed before it is stored in the database.
 The `set_password` method handles the hashing.
         - In `LoginSerializer`, we're using `EmailField` for the email to ensure that the email is valid.
 The `validate` method is overridden to authenticate the user with the provided email and password.
 If the authentication is successful and the user is active, it returns the user.
 Otherwise, it raises a `ValidationError`.
     - Next, create `Register`, `Login`, and `Logout` class with corresponding methods for each API.
-        - `APIView` is used when you want to handle all the logic yourself.
+        - `APIView` is used when you want to **handle all the logic yourself**.
 It doesn't require you to define a serializer or a queryset, giving you full control over how the data is processed.
+For more details, you can read [here](https://www.django-rest-framework.org/api-guide/views/).
         - `generics.GenericAPIView` is a subclass of APIView that provides additional behaviors for handling common use cases.
 It's designed to be used with Django's ORM, and it requires you to define a queryset and/or a serializer_class.
 It is used when you want to leverage these built-in behaviors to reduce the amount of code you have to write.
+For more details, you can read [here](https://www.django-rest-framework.org/api-guide/generic-views/).
+        - `ViewSet` is a higher-level abstraction that combines the logic for multiple related views into a single class.
+It's designed to handle common actions like list, create, retrieve, update, and delete.
+When you use a `ViewSet`, you typically define a queryset and a serializer_class, and then register the ViewSet with a router.
+This router automatically generates the appropriate URL patterns for the actions.
+It is used when you want to quickly set up a full set of **CRUD** operations without having to write individual views for each action.
+For more details, you can read [here](https://www.django-rest-framework.org/api-guide/viewsets/).
         - `permission_classes = [IsAuthenticated]` is used to ensure that the view can only be accessed by authenticated users.
 For convenience, we will set it **by default** to be IsAuthenticated, any view that does not need authentication will set `permission_classes = []`, so we don't need to add `permission_classes = [IsAuthenticated]` for every API since most of the APIs will require authentication.
 This can be done by configuring `DEFAULT_PERMISSION_CLASSES` setting.
 Furthermore, to make it easier to be modified based on production (`rest_framework.permissions.IsAuthenticated` by default) or development stage (`rest_framework.permissions.AllowAny` by default for testing), we can configure to load it from environment variable.
     - Add urls for your APIs in `urls.py` of `core`.
 To make it convenient, we'll add these urls in `users/urls.py` then include them in `core/urls.py`.
         - For function views, it is included as `views.<VIEW_NAME>`.